byui-cse/cse212-csharp/docs/lesson12/prove.md

 This week focuses on a **linked-list-based playlist implementation** in `Playlist2`, extending your functional unit tests to cover both versions, and adding the first round of performance comparisons.
 Although not required, it is highly recommended to use the built in `LinkedList<>` class.

 Use this page for the specific Week 12 checkpoint expectations.
 For the full project description and timeline, see the [Final Project Overview](../lesson11/overview).
 Before you begin, read the [Playlist Final Project FAQ](../lesson11/prove-faq).
-It defines the official rules for matching songs, exceptions, playback behavior, duplicates, and starter-template questions.
+It defines the official rules for matching songs, playback behavior, duplicates, edge cases, and starter-template questions.

 ## Week 12 Scope (Linked List)
 For Week 12, implement `IPlaylist` in `Playlist2` using a linked list internally.